bcomnes/base/README.md

 - Clients should only have to find a single script entry point.
 - External assets are kept out of the repository.
 - External assets are loaded from a CDN.
-- Layout and CSS should stand mostly on its own and not reply on a massive generalized framework.
+- Layout and CSS should stand mostly on its own and not rely on a massive generalized framework.
 - Data that depends on external JS libraries should present something useful if those libraries fail to load.

 ## Base Front-Matter Definitions and Behaviors